jjlromero/test-repo-1/README.md

 3. In VS Code, open the local folder via the Open Folder command.
 4. Clone the remote repo; I used the HTTP address because I didn't have SSH key.
 5. In VS Code, enter git clone `the http address`.
 You are now connected and can create commits.
+## Testing from fork
+If this is successful, it will be added from john89521